brycemaxheimer/cybersecurity-portfolio/README.md

 ## Stack

 This site is HTML and CSS, with blog posts authored in Markdown and converted to HTML via a small PowerShell build script.
-It's hosted on Cloudflare Pages and the source lives on [GitHub](https://github.com/brycemaxheimer/cybersecurity-portfolio).
+It's hosted on Cloudflare Pages and the source lives here.

 ## Contact